reasnov/laravel-common-modules/docs/master/exception.md

 *   **Contextual Logging:** The `AppException` constructor accepts a `$context` array.
 This data is automatically included in log entries, providing rich, structured information for debugging without polluting the log message string itself.
 *   **Sensitivity:** Sensitive information (passwords, API keys) must **never** be passed into the context or log message.

-This robust exception handling strategy ensures that Internara provides a professional user experience even during errors, while simultaneously offering comprehensive tools for developers to diagnose and resolve issues efficiently.
+This robust exception handling strategy ensures that this project provides a professional user experience even during errors, while simultaneously offering comprehensive tools for developers to diagnose and resolve issues efficiently.